-A large corps of gentlemantly Clerks, speaking both German and English, as well as the propriety to cert on customers.
-Our motto its, small profits and quick sales.
-Hence the control of the city free. peaking both German and engusa, as well as the proprietor, motto is, small profits and quick sales.
-Remember the size [nov10] STONE & THOMS vays ready to wait on customers.
-Our motto iolden Bee-hive, near the Suspension Bridge.
+A large corps of gentlemanly Clerks, speaking both German and English, as well as the propriets, ways ready to wait on customers.
+Our motto is, small profits and quick sales.
+Remember the sign Golden Bee-bive, near the Suspension Bridge.